HomeDing/homeding.github.io/index.md

 layout: "homepage.njk"
 excerpt: >
-  The HomeDing library is a low code to build small IoT devices without the need for cloud services connected to the local WiFi by using the Arduino development environment.
+  The HomeDing library is a low code to build small IoT devices without the need for cloud services.
+  They are connected to your home WiFi and have a built-in web server with a rich user interface.
+  Make your own by using the Arduino development environment.
 ---

 ## Making IoT easy